State Employees Credit Union of Maryland: History

-As of June 2020, SECU Maryland has over $4 billion in assets and over 260,000 members.
-Its ATM distribution network spread out at 55 branches and 54 remote locations across the state of Maryland.
-The member deposits are insured by National Credit Union Administration (NCUA) of the U.S. federal government.
+As of June 2020, SECU Maryland has over $4 billion in assets and over 250,000 members.
+Its ATM distribution network spans over 55 branches and 54 remote locations across the state of Maryland.
+Member deposits are insured by the National Credit Union Administration (NCUA).

 Community support programs

 In 2007, SECU Maryland created a foundation to support the educational goals of its members by providing scholarships.
 The scholarships are available to any SECU MD member who is pursuing higher education and meets the qualifications.
 Annual scholarships are generally awarded to 26 recipients enrolling for two or four years of college or university programs; including trade and technical schools.